xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \copyright { copyright description } {#cmdcopyright}

-<p>Starts a paragraph where the copyright of an entity can be described.
+Starts a paragraph where the copyright of an entity can be described.
 This paragraph will be indented.
 The text of the paragraph has no special internal structure.
-See section <a href="#cmdauthor">\author</a> for an example.</p>
+See section <a href="#cmdauthor">\author</a> for an example.

 <hr/>